 During the celebration, the streets of Pasig come alive with colorful and vibrant displays of traditional costumes, music, and dance.
 The event is participated in by various groups, including schools, community organizations, and local government units.

 Other Beautiful Artworks

-Visit Pasig Museum, you guys!
+Visit Pasig Museum!